Pankajbawane/NetworkSpectator/README.md

 # NetworkSpectator

-A lightweight Swift utility to observe and inspect your app's network traffic during development and testing.
-NetworkSpectator captures requests and responses, lets you browse and mock them in a simple UI, and export logs for sharing.
+A lightweight Swift utility for observing and inspecting your app's network traffic during development and testing.
+NetworkSpectator captures requests and responses, provides a simple UI for browsing and mocking them, and allows you to export logs for sharing.

 ## Features